lsimons/caseum/docs/guides/stages.md

 ## Stage 0: no need for Caseum

-Small systems of 2000 lines of code or less or those built by 3 people or less do not need to use Caseum or any other specific approach to architecture.
+Small systems of 2000 lines of code or less or those built by 3 people or fewer do not need to use Caseum or any other specific approach to architecture.
 This stays true while all people on the team understand the whole system and the system quality remains high.

 Only once the software system doesn't fit in everyone's head should you consider starting with Caseum.